 My bio probably says all the things you expect this to cover.
 Rather than repeat that stuff here, I'll keep this a bit less formal.
 With that, here we go...

-Like most of us, I'm an amalgamation of what life has thrown at me thus far.
+Like any of us, I'm an amalgamation of what life has thrown at me thus far.
 One of the most significant pieces of who I am comes from how I grew up, which was on a small farm in Northern Colorado.
 Farm life gives you a different perspective on work.
 At least I think it does.
 On a farm, work is life and life is work.
-You learn that your value on this planet is directly tied to the quality and quantity of work you get done in a day.
+Tending to the crops and the livestock is a neverending job.
+The more you care about the quality of your work, the better the results.
 Because of this, and for better or worse, I see my work as one of the most important things I do.

 When it comes to work, I've never liked having a label or using a title.
 That’s mostly because I don’t want to feel limited in what someone thinks I can do because of a term or feel stuck in a silo.
 I want to be free to constantly try and do new things.
 So, as much as I can get away with it, I prefer to say that I'm a "weird hybrid of things" that make me really good at understanding and articulating the soul of a brand and then having ideas about how that brand should live in the world to make people care more about it.
 I’m also really good at taking seemingly disparate pieces of information and connecting them in unexpected ways to help a company re-think or re-invent their business.